FLARE: Toward Universal Dataset Purification against Backdoor Attacks: The Proposed Method

 \subsubsection{Stable Subspace Selection}

-Given that poisoned samples typically share the same trigger-related features, they tend to aggregate into a more stable cluster.
-In contrast, benign samples, which originate from a natural and diverse distribution, generally form clusters with lower stability.
-Therefore, cluster stability forms an effective indicator for identifying poisoned samples.
-Traditionally, in HDBSCAN, cluster stability is calculated by aggregating the density level $\lambda$ of each sample within a cluster.
+Given that poisoned samples typically share the same trigger-related features, they tend to aggregate into a tight cluster.
+In contrast, benign samples, originating from a more natural distribution, typically form compact clusters within each class while remaining separated across different classes.
+As a result, poisoned clusters remain stable across varying density levels, while benign clusters tend to fragment or shift as the density threshold increases.
+This difference makes cluster stability an effective indicator for identifying poisoned samples.
+Cluster stability measures the ability of a cluster to maintain its integrity as the density level $\lambda$ increases.
+With an increase in $\lambda$, the reachability distance $d_{core}$ between samples decreases, potentially causing distant samples to be assigned to different clusters.
+Traditionally, in HDBSCAN, cluster stability is calculated by aggregating the $\lambda$ of each sample within a cluster.
 However, in poisoned sample detection, where the number of poisoned samples is much smaller than that of benign samples, this approach introduces bias toward the majority class (benign samples).
-To alleviate this problem, we redefine \textit{cluster stability} to focus on the persistence of a cluster across varying density levels ($\lambda$), as follows.
+To alleviate this problem, we redefine \textit{cluster stability} to focus on the persistence of a cluster across varying $\lambda$, as follows. \begin{definition}[Cluster Stability in Detecting Poisoned Samples] For a cluster \(C\), let \(\lambda_s^C = \min_{x \in C} \lambda_x\) be the density level where \(C\) first appears, and \(\lambda_e^C = \max_{x \in C} \lambda_x\) be the density level before \(C\) divides into sub-clusters.
+The stability \(\kappa^C\) of cluster \(C\) is defined as \(\kappa^C = \lambda_e^C - \lambda_s^C\). \end{definition}